-As a family, we are raising money through Help Hope Live.
+We are raising money through Help Hope Live.
 Help Hope Live is a non-profit organization that allows donors to make a tax-deductible contribution towards medical bills for Ryan’s cause.
-The organization writes a check directly to the hospital if/when we raise enough money. : )
+The organization writes a check directly to the hospital to cover any incurred/fututure costs.

-Ryan was diagnosed with Relapsing Remitting Multiple Sclerosis (MS) in January of 2016.
+Local New Hampshire resident, Ryan Soucie was diagnosed with Relapsing Remitting Multiple Sclerosis (MS) in January of 2016.
 Since that point, he has had multiple relapses, and I have had to watch Ryan rapidly lose bits of him-self.
 He has been told this his MS is aggressively progressing.

-There is some hope though!
 There is a trial being conducted through Northwestern University’s Feinberg School of Medicine “Division of Immunotherapy and Autoimmune Diseases,” also through Northwestern Memorial Hospital (Chicago, IL).
+Ryan is currently a part of this trial.
 This trial uses a procedure that has been done at Northwestern, and other facilities globally, for a number of years.
-Called HSCT, Ryan will go through a long process over about a months time in and out of Northwestern, where they use his own stem cells as a part of the process of re-booting his immune system.
+Called HSCT, Ryan is in and out of Northwestern over 2-3 months time, where they use his own stem cells as a part of the process of re-booting his immune system.
 Past trials have shown 80-90% success of halting the progression of MS!
-Ryan was accepted to be a part of the trial, though the hospital, and physicians that have been conducting the trial, have been doing so without any pharmaceutical company help.
-The hospital does the procedure at the lowest cost that they can possibly do it at, for people that don’t have insurance/can’t get approval.

 Most people that have known Ryan for years, that see him on a daily basis, can tell how much he has been affected by this disease, but since this disease is considered a “snowflake disease” that no two people suffer the same symptoms/disability progression, we will try to explain some of these symptoms, and what he has to deal with on a daily basis.
 It’s difficult to see that a person deals with this much, most of the time, because they are predominantly internal symptoms, though some of his disability is becoming more noticeable.